cbyrohl/scida/docs/halocatalogs.md

     you can also pass a list of halo IDs to evaluate via the "idxlist" keyword.
     These keywords should be passed to the "evaluate" call.

+!!!+ note

+    By default, operations are done on for halos.
+By passing `objtype="subhalo"` to the `grouped` call, the operation is done on subhalos instead.

 #### Baryon mass
 Let's say we want to calculate the baryon mass for each halo from the particles.